Skip to main content

 • Automated Decision Tools Act - AB 331 - Protects individuals from algorithmic discrimination by requiring developers and users to assess automated decision tools for biases and mitigate accordingly.
 Status.

-• Training for Judges on Sexual Assault - AB 419 - AB 419 protects survivors of sexual assault by requiring that court judges receive victim-informed trainings to improve courtroom experience and help ensure the survivor is not traumatized.
+• Training for Judges on Sexual Assault - AB 419 - Protects survivors of sexual assault by requiring that court judges receive victim-informed trainings to improve courtroom experience and help ensure the survivor is not traumatized.
 Status.

 • Water Theft Enforcement - AB 460 - Tackles needed enforcement against water theft and overuse by granting the State Water Resources Control Board authority to act immediately to halt uses of water that harm the environment or violate water rights.
 Status.